 Remission of rates for Earthquake Prone Buildings - Council Assistance Package Policy.
 South Taranaki Constituency only.
-South Taranaki Constituency.

-The remission of rates for earthquake prone commercial or heritage building owners is to provide relief to the owners in the replacement or redevelopment of their buildings.
+Objective: The remission of rates for earthquake prone commercial or heritage building owners is to provide relief to the owners in the replacement or redevelopment of their buildings.

-This remission could be made available to commercial and/or heritage building owners for buildings located in the town centres of the District.
+Conditions and criteria: This remission could be made available to Commercial and/or Heritage building owners for buildings located in the town centres of the District.
 The criteria and qualification for the remission is contained in the Council Assistance Package Policy - Earthquake Prone Buildings.

-The remission is for a maximum of \$3,000 over 3 years.
+Remission: The remission is for a maximum of \$3,000 over 3 years.